Benjamin L. Jones

 Major Research Interests

-History and theory of contemporary art; the speculative analysis of oppressed peoples; contemporary intersections of art and politics, with a particular interest in Black radical visual culture and performance; critical ethnic studies; feminist science studies, especially quantum mechanics and its implications in epistemology and ontology; interdisciplinary approaches to speculative analysis; critical pedagogy in visual and performing arts.
+History and theory of contemporary art; the speculative analysis of oppressed peoples; contemporary intersections of art and politics, with a particular interest in Black radical visual culture and performance; critical ethnic studies; pedagogical, artistic, and other insurgent networks; interdisciplinary approaches to speculative analysis; critical pedagogy in visual and performing arts.

 Education